reverentgeek/vuepress-authentication-tutorial/readme.md

 npm install vuepress@0.14
 ```

 Next, you need to add a couple of commands to the project for running your local VuePress website and building the application.
 Open your project folder in the code editor of your choice.
-Open the `package.json` file.
-Change the section labeled `"scripts"` to the following.
+Edit the `package.json` file and change the section labeled `"scripts"` to the following.

 ```javascript
   "scripts": {